mkuelker/310-Group-Project/README.md

 This API was used to provide text exerpts for the bot.
 More details can be found in `get_response` in `api_scripts.py`

 ### Google Geocode
 This API was used to provide an address after an IP address's longitude and latitude was found.
-More details can be found in `get_directions` in `api_scripts.py`
+More details can be found in `get_address` in `api_scripts.py`

 ### Google Places
 This API was used to generate directions to destinations.
 More details can be found in `get_directions` in `api_scripts.py`